NanoAdblocker/NanoCore2/notes/developer_notes.md

   array, but it is guaranteed to be an array as it comes from `Promise.all`.

 - Logger messages for invalid filters are not formatted consistently.

+- `redirect-engine.js > RedirectEngine.prototype.loadBuiltinResources` has an
+  extra space at the end.